 Townships in South Africa is equivalent to favelas in Brazil. according to Wikipedia, they are usually referred to as “underdeveloped segregated urban areas that, from the late 19th century until the end of apartheid, were reserved for non-whites, namely Indians, Africans and Coloureds”.
 Townships are usually on the outskirt of towns and cities and they are notorious for their safety.
 You will definitely sense the danger if you drive into one!

 When driving in South Africa, we advise avoiding townships at all cost, especially at night.
-Tourist cars usually stand out as they are newer and cleaner than the local cars in the townships.
+Tourist cars usually stand out as they are newer and cleaner than the local cars in the townships as they use detailing car services to achieve this.
 This alone can easily make you a target.
 Due to apartheid which only ended around 20 years ago, some Black South Africans still have strong hatreds towards Whites.
 If you do wish to visit a township, we highly recommend to only visit during daytime with a local guide.

 Safety Tip 2: Pay the Tolls!